MicrosoftDocs/bing-docs/bing-docs/bing-web-search/reference/market-codes.md

 ms.author: scottwhi
 ---

-# Market and language codes used by Bing Search APIs
+# Market and language codes used by Bing Web Search API

 The following table lists the market code values that you may use to specify the [mkt](query-parameters.md#mkt) query parameter.
 Bing returns content for only these markets.
 The list is subject to change.

-> [!NOTE]
-> Not all APIs support all markets.
-For APIs with limited market support, see the Endpoint section in the API's reference content.

 For a list of country codes that you may specify in the [cc](query-parameters.md#cc) query parameter, see [Country codes](#country-codes).